pytask-dev/pytask-parallel/docs/source/quickstart.md

 When the plugin is only installed and pytask executed, the tasks are not run in parallel.

-For parallelization with the default backend [loky](https://loky.readthedocs.io/), you need to launch multiple workers.
+For parallelization with the default backend [loky](https://loky.readthedocs.io/), you need to launch multiple workers or specify the parallel backend explicitly.
+Here, is how you launch multiple workers.

 `````{tab-set}
 ````{tab-item} CLI